atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Detection_Rules/win_disable_event_logging.md

 ```
 title: Disabling Windows Event Auditing
+id: 69aeb277-f15f-4d2d-b32a-55e883609563
 description: 'Detects scenarios where system auditing (ie: windows event log auditing) is disabled.
-This may be used in a scenario
-    where an entity would want to bypass local logging to evade detection when windows event logging is enabled and
+This may be used in a scenario where an entity would want to bypass
-    reviewed.
-Also, it is recommended to turn off "Local Group Policy Object Processing" via GPO, which will make sure
+    local logging to evade detection when windows event logging is enabled and reviewed.
+Also, it is recommended to turn off "Local Group Policy Object Processing"
-    that Active Directory GPOs take precedence over local/edited computer policies via something such as "gpedit.msc".
+    via GPO, which will make sure that Active Directory GPOs take precedence over local/edited computer policies via something such as "gpedit.msc".
+Please note,
-    Please note, that disabling "Local Group Policy Object Processing" may cause an issue in scenarios of one off
+    that disabling "Local Group Policy Object Processing" may cause an issue in scenarios of one off specific GPO modifications -- however it is recommended to perform
-    specific GPO modifications -- however it is recommended to perform these modifications in Active Directory anyways.'
+    these modifications in Active Directory anyways.'
 references:
     - https://bit.ly/WinLogsZero2Hero
 tags: